• Skip to main content

 • that you’re always prepared (Gummy Lifesavers, for example, survive in hot and cold temperatures, only require 3 or 4 to treat the average low, and one bag can treat dozens of lows).

 • that you can control exactly how many grams of carbohydrates you consume.
-Mild lows may only need 6 to 8 grams of carbohydrate, while severe lows may need 15 to 20 grams.
+Mild lows may only need 6 to 8 grams of carbohydrates, while severe lows may need 15 to 20 grams.

 • that you’re consuming something that digests easily and quickly.
 Using high-fat or high-protein foods to treat lows will only make your symptoms and cravings last longer.